elizabeth-poggie/elizabeth-poggie/_content/notes/08-user-interfaces.md

 </body>
 ```

-and let's style the body while we are here to match the designs
+and let's style the body in a separate file called `styles.css` while we are getting started (we want to stay true to the designs)

 ```css
 body {